Unconditional Randomization Tests for Interference: Setup and Null Hypothesis of Interest

-Throughout the paper, I assume the following objects are observed: 1) the realized vector of treatments for all units in the network, denoted by $D^{obs}$; 2) the realized outcomes for all of the units, denoted $Y^{obs} \equiv Y(D^{obs})= (Y_1(D^{obs}), \dots, Y_N(D^{obs}))$; 3) The $N \times N$ proximity matrix $G$, where the $(i,j)$-th component $G_{i,j} \geq 0$, represents a \say{distance measure} between units $i$ and $j$, which allowed to be either a continuous or discrete variable.
-I normalize $G_{i, i}=0$ for all $i=1,2,\dots, N$, and $G_{i, j}>0$ for all $i \neq j$.
-This measure would be context-specific:\footnote{Similar to \citet{pollmann2023causal}, my method can also accommodate the non-network settings.
-For example, we can consider firms selling differentiated products and define the distance measure as the distance in the product space.}
+Consider $N$ units indexed by $i \in \{1, 2, \dots, N\}$, connected via an undirected network observed by the researcher.
+My goal is to study the extent of interference between units, as determined by factors such as distance, adjacency, and connection strength.
+These relationships are summarized by an $N \times N$ proximity matrix $G$.
+The $(i,j)$-th entry, $G_{i,j} \geq 0$, represents a ``distance measure'' between units $i$ and $j$.
+This measure can be either continuous or discrete, depending on the application.
+I normalize $G_{i,i} = 0$ for all $i$, and assume $G_{i,j} > 0$ for all $i \neq j$.
+The precise definition of ``distance'' is context-specific:\footnote{Researchers may also define distance in product space, particularly for firms selling differentiated products.
+In this case, units represent products, and $G_{i,j}$ could denote the Euclidean distance in a multi-dimensional space of product characteristics, as in \citet{pollmann2023causal}.
+Such measures are useful for defining market boundaries, e.g., when merger authorities assess whether two products belong to the same relevant market.}

-\begin{example}[Spatial Distance] Consider settings where units interact locally through shared space, such as street segments in a city in \citet{blattman2021}. $G_{i,j}$ would be the spatial distance between units $i$ and $j$. \end{example}
+\begin{example}[Spatial distance] Suppose the units are street segments within a city, as in \citet{blattman2021}.
+Here, $ G_{i,j} $ represents the spatial distance between street segments $ i $ and $ j $.
+This setting is typical when local spillovers or interactions are mediated by geographic proximity. \end{example}

-\begin{example}[Network Distance] Consider settings where units are linked in a social network, such as friends in Facebook in \citet{bond2012}. $G_{i,j}$ measures the distance between units $i$ and $j$, such that $G_{i,j}=1$ for friends, $G_{i,j}=2$ for friend s of friends, etc. $G_{i,j}=\infty$ if $i$ and $j$ are not connected to accommodate the case with disconnected networks and the interest in partial interference, such as cluster interference \citep{sobel2006, basse2019b}. \end{example}
+\begin{example}[Network distance] Suppose the units are individuals in a social network, such as Facebook users in \citet{bond2012}.
+In this context, $ G_{i,j} $ measures the network distance between individuals $ i $ and $ j $: for example, $ G_{i,j} = 1 $ if $ i $ and $ j $ are direct friends, $ G_{i,j} = 2 $ if they are friends of friends, and $ G_{i,j} = \infty $ if they are not connected.
+This formulation accommodates disconnected networks and captures partial interference, such as cluster-level interference \citep{sobel2006, basse2019b}. \end{example}